osisoft/Edge-Data-Store-Docs/content/installation/install-edge-data-store.md

 ### Run the installation from a command line

-To install EDS on Windows from the command line, follow these steps:
+To install EDS on Windows from the command line:

 1. Open a command window, by running as an administrator, and change the working directory to the location of the `EdgeDataStore.msi` file.